daliwang/LandSim/docs/CNP_pipeline_runbook.md

 # Optionally use ../../scripts/restart_variable_plot.py for manual verification
 ```
 #### 9.1) Stats-only mode (no plotting)
-If you only need summary statistics (sum/std/min/max) for all variables and their layers/PFTs, use  `--stats-only` 与 `--variable-list`：
+To validate that the variable values in the predicted NetCDF file are consistent with those in the updated restart file, you can compare their summary statistics (sum, standard deviation, minimum, and maximum) for all variables and their corresponding layers/PFTs using the --stats-only and --variable-list options:
 ```bash
 python ../../scripts/ai_restart_comparison.py \
   --stats-only \